yechielb2000/GPT-4o-mini-CLI/README.md

 The BaseSession is very functional and handles a lot for us.
 You only need to make a bridge between the user interface and the api.
 Depends on the session you need and the modality.

+Each function call is being handled by the session.
+Each session can handle it differently and have its own implementation, although I do think that handling the generic function calls could be in `BaseSession` but since I don't really think that the sdk should have `function_tools` as a public package and each session type has its own function handling, you can make the developer implement its own handler.
+Anyway, for the exercise, each function call goes to a factory that executes the right function with its arguments.

 The DTOs making was really painful with a lot of try excepts xd.
 The thing is that their docs are not really helping you and only shows how the response looks.
 I had to read `openai-python`'s code (it doesn't exist on the go sdk unless I missed it).